Sanders puts Democratic front-runner status on the line in Nevada's caucuses

 Sanders, a self-identified democratic socialist senator from Vermont, has surged to the top of opinion polls nationally and in Nevada after strong performances in the first two nominating contests in Iowa and New Hampshire earlier this month.

-While Sanders’ rivals will try to blunt his momentum in Nevada, they each face significant challenges of their own.
+While Sanders’ rivals will try to blunt his momentum in Saturday’s Nevada caucuses, they each face significant challenges of their own.

 Former Vice President Joe Biden and Senator Elizabeth Warren are looking to jump-start struggling campaigns after poor finishes in the first two states, while former South Bend, Indiana mayor Pete Buttigieg and Senator Amy Klobuchar are hoping to prove they can appeal to Nevada’s more diverse electorate.